RoboSats/robosats/docs/_pages/docs/03-understand/09-swaps.md

 </div>

 You then set the amount or range you want to swap for.
-Remember that if you are a seller, then you will recieve on-chain BTC and if you are the buyer, you will be sending on-chain BTC:
+Remember that if you are a seller, then you will receive on-chain BTC and if you are the buyer, you will be sending on-chain BTC:

 <div align="center">